Queensland Academies Creative Industries Campus - Year 10 Selective Entry Application Process

-To apply, parents/carers are required to register their details and their child’s details in the Queensland Academies Portal.
-Once registered, parents/carers are able to commence the application process.
+To apply, parents/guardians are required to register their details and their child’s details in the Queensland Academies Portal.
+Once registered, parents/guardians are able to start new applications for their children.

-For the application, you will be prompted to attach the following documentation:
+For the Year 10 Entry application, you will be prompted to attach the following documentation in your online application:

 - A recent photograph of the applicant (a school ID or passport-style photo taken within the last 2 years)

 - Birth Certificate (applicants born in Australia or New Zealand) or Passport (all other applicants).
 International students and temporary residents should also attach visa evidence including visa subclass; Permanent Residents should also attach evidence of Permanent Residency.

 - Medical Diagnosis Letter/Report*